Distributed $\Delta$-Coloring Plays Hide-and-Seek: Open Problems

 \section{Open Problems}

-There is a natural distinction between locally checkable problems: those who are solvable in $O(f(\Delta) + \log^* n)$, that is, \emph{easy} problems, and those who require $\Omega(\log_\Delta n)$ for deterministic algorithms an $\Omega(\log_\Delta \log n)$ for randomized ones, that is, \emph{hard} problems.
+There is a natural distinction between locally checkable problems: those who are solvable in $O(f(\Delta) + \log^* n)$, that is, \emph{easy} problems, and those who require $\Omega(\log_\Delta n)$ for deterministic algorithms and $\Omega(\log_\Delta \log n)$ for randomized ones, that is, \emph{hard} problems.
 We also know from prior work that, for bounded-degree graphs, there cannot be problems in between \cite{chang16exponential,ChangP19}.
-We proved lower bounds for many easy natural problems, by exploiting the hardness of hard problems, namely, $c$-coloring for $c \le \Delta$.
+In this work, we proved lower bounds for many easy natural problems, by exploiting the hardness of hard problems, namely, $c$-coloring for $c \le \Delta$.
 For this purpose, we exploited the fact that there exists a fixed point proof for the hardness of $\Delta$-coloring.
-But what if there were not such a proof?
-It would have been much harder, if possible at all, to prove a tight lower bound for ruling sets and other problems.
-Hence, a first question that we ask is whether all hard problems admit a proof based on fixed points. \begin{restatable}{oq}{oqfixedpoint} Prove or disprove that, for all locally checkable problems with deterministic complexity $\Omega(\log_\Delta n)$ in the \LOCAL model, there exists a relaxation that is a non-trivial fixed point and that can be described with a small enough amount of labels. \end{restatable}
+But what if there were no such proof?
+It would have been much more difficult to prove a tight lower bound for ruling sets and other problems.
+Hence, a first question that we ask is whether all hard problems admit a proof based on fixed points. \begin{restatable}{oq}{oqfixedpoint} Prove or disprove that, for all locally checkable problems with deterministic complexity $\Omega(\log_\Delta n)$ in the \LOCAL model, there exists a relaxation that is a non-trivial fixed point. \end{restatable}

-Another question that we ask is how broadly our technique can be applied.
-By applying the round elimination technique on $O(f(\Delta)+\log^*n)$-solvable problems it often happens that we obtain a problem sequence where the size of the problems grows really fast.
-Often, it seems that \emph{most} of the allowed configurations contained in the problems of the sequence do not actually make the problem easier, and they just make the description of the problem more complicated, similarly as what happens with ruling sets, where these configurations are related to $c$-coloring.
-Hence, it would be nice to find other cases where we can get rid of these annoying allowed configurations by recognizing some fixed point problem that we can embed into the description of the problem to make these configurations disappear. \begin{oq} Can we find other interesting problems that can be solved in $O(f(\Delta) + \log^* n)$ for which we can prove lower bounds by exploiting the hardness of problems that require $\Omega(\log_\Delta n)$? \end{oq}
+Another interesting question is how broadly our technique can be applied.
+By applying the round elimination technique to $O(f(\Delta)+\log^*n)$-round solvable problems, we typically obtain problem sequences where the size of the problems grows really fast.
+Often, it seems that \emph{most} of the configurations allowed in the problems of the sequence do not actually make the problem easier; they just make the description of the problem more complicated, similarly to what happens with ruling sets, where these configurations are related to $c$-coloring.
+It would be very interesting to find other cases where we can get rid of these ``useless'' allowed configurations by constructing some fixed point problem that we can embed into the description of the problem to make these configurations disappear. \begin{oq} Can we find other interesting problems that can be solved in $O(f(\Delta) + \log^* n)$ rounds for which we can prove lower bounds by exploiting the hardness of problems that require $\Omega(\log_\Delta n)$? \end{oq}